KippAD/easy-outdoor-co/README.md

 - **Social Media:** An active social media presence would offer similar advantages to that of a newsletter.
 It would also allow the running of ads through the social media website, which would reach a much wider audience than that of just the users that have subscribed to the newsletter.
 - **Sales:** Sales and promotions in general are an important aspect of bringing customers in.
 Using discounted products in emails and social media posts will entice users onto the site.

-### **Serach Engine Optimization**
+### **Search Engine Optimization**

 Search engine optimization will increase the likelihood of users finding the site when searching, therefore increasing the amount of users on the site.
 This is a crucial step in ensuring that an online business is successful, because without users there won’t be sales.

-Steps taken to optimize SEO:
+**Steps taken to optimize SEO:**

 - Content is intended to be meaningful and relevant.
 Product descriptions are detailed and explain the key selling points for each product.

 - The design also contributes to SEO, which ties into the entire UX.
-By focusing on giving a great User Experience the user is more likely to stay on the site rather than clicking back to search results, and also move through different pages on the site.
+By focusing on giving a good User Experience the user is more likely to stay on the site rather than clicking back to search results, and also move through different pages on the site.
 This improves SEO metrics such as bounce rate, session time, dwell time and pages per session.

 - External links use the rel=noopener attribute to distinguish them from internal links for the SEO to know that they aren’t relevant to the site.

 - XML Sitemap lists important URLs so that search engines can crawl through the site and understand the site structure.
 It also allows search engines to discover content quicker.

-- Robots.txt file limits areas of the site that a search engine can access and is seen by them as a mark of quality - therefore improving SEO.
+- Robots.txt file limits areas of the site that a search engine can access and is seen by them as a mark of quality - this improves SEO.

 - Keywords and description in the site head contribute to SEO.
 Deciding upon keywords came from considering phrases that would be most relevant to the products that the site sells.
 Then using the application wordtracker.com I was able to see suggested keywords and their volume of search.
-This helped inform the final list of keywords:
+This helped inform the final list of keywords.

 ## **Project Management**
-These user stories were added to a project board on this repository's project board so that development could be managed.
+The user stories were added to a project board on this repository's project board so that development could be managed incrementally.

 [**Project Board**](https://github.com/users/KippAD/projects/6/views/1)

 ## **Design**

 ### **Design Objective**
-- The site is aesthetically appealing and users enjoy being on the site.
+- The site is aesthetically appealing and users enjoy being on it.
 - Users are able to complete site actions and navigate intuitively.
 - The user rarely encounters errors but is redirected appropriately when doing so.
-- Site information is presented in a heirachy of importance.
+- Site information is presented in a hierachy of importance.

 ### **Wireframes**